tbbbbbz/InvolutionKingdom-RoomEscape/InvolutionKingdom_RoomEscape_readme.txt

 - Wiring up trigger logic(aka TableTrigger, bucketInteractor, drawerInteractor etc.)

 *Hang Yang*:
 - Assist the design of character control
+- Assist the design of camera control
 - Create terrain and fence objects
 - Write the play instruction in the readme document